 The SEM Best Practices Report addressed the unique challenges brought about by the COVID-19 pandemic.
 The report named a potential increase in value of SEM by shifting to remote methods of communication.
-The implementers indicated that remote options are now feasible for program participants, thus meeting the recommendations of the best practices report.
+The implementation vendors indicated that remote options are now feasible for program participants, thus meeting the recommendations of the best practices report.

 Additionally, the report noted that “the level of commitment needed from participants is typically very high, and unlike other utility-funded programs, there may not be large monetary incentives tied to participation.
 To get full buy-in from participants, there needs to be an understanding of the level of commitment and the anticipated benefits upfront in the form of incentives available from utilities and monetary benefits due to energy and non-energy savings.”
-While the incentives offered in other states with successful SEM programs are in line with the SEM program in Connecticut, the program implementers in CT believe that incentives currently offered may not be enough to sway large numbers of organizations into participating in the program.
-Additionally, non-energy impacts were not named as being an important factor in deciding to participate during interviews with participants and may represent a missed opportunity in the program in touting program value.
+While the incentives offered in other states with successful SEM programs are similar to the SEM program in Connecticut, the current program implementation vendors in CT believe that incentives currently offered may not be enough to sway large numbers of organizations into participating in the program.
+For comparison, the study team discovered incentive amounts of the following amounts: $10,000 for each 1% energy savings with a $50,000 cap (Consumers Energy), $0.02/kWh for electric savings and $0.20/therm for natural gas savings (Energy Trust of Oregon), $35,000/year to support one FTE if performance objectives are met (Puget Sound Energy), an average of $0.03/kWh with maximum caps adjusted based on year post installation, up to year six (Snohomish County PUD), and up to $400 per kW saved (Xcel Energy).
+Additionally, non-energy impacts (e.g., technical support from the SEM providers, improvements in quality and safety, and/or decreased maintenance costs) were not named as being an important factor in deciding to participate during interviews with participants and may represent a missed opportunity in the program in touting program value.

-The report also made note of the fact that “staff turnover can lead to substantial and unpredictable drop-offs in savings, while sites with committed employees and low turnover may experience savings for years.”
+The report also noted that “staff turnover can lead to substantial and unpredictable drop-offs in savings, while sites with committed employees and low turnover may experience savings for years.”
 These savings are a direct result of regular staff following established best practices.
-High turnover reported by program staff, implementers, and participants may play a role in the longevity of savings for program participants.
+High turnover reported by utility program staff, implementation vendors, and participants may play a role in the longevity of savings for program participants.
+However, participation in the SEM program requires a letter of commitment from an Energy Champion, as well as senior leadership at the organization.
+Breadth of support and acknowledgment provide a greater opportunity for persistence amidst turnover.

+One possible route to bolster participation might include testing different marketing messages about the benefits of the program to refine the value proposition.
+For example, consider incorporating employee satisfaction as an additional benefit in opportunity outreach material; an approach taken by, NYSERDA in their online promotional material.
+Figure 3-1 provides an example of the approach taken by NYSERDA.

+Figure 3-1.
+NYSERDA online promotional material

-3Data acquisition
+Data acquisition

-Best practices research along with in-depth interviews with program staff, implementers, program participants, and partial participants revealed a need for good access to data to estimate SEM program impacts.
-This includes gathering multiple data inputs in addition to energy consumption.
-Collecting data on operations or production data was largely found to be the hardest data to collect.
-This may be because customers believe they are providing necessary data and are satisfied with the data sharing processes, while implementers claim it takes multiple meetings to review what data is required.
+Best practices research, along with in-depth interviews with utility program staff, implementation vendors, program participants, and partial participants, revealed a need for good access to data to estimate SEM program impacts.
+Good access includes gathering multiple data inputs in addition to energy consumption.
+Collecting data on operations or production data was largely found to be the hardest data to collect, possibly because customers believe they are providing necessary data and are satisfied with the data sharing processes, while implementation vendors claim it takes multiple meetings to review what data is required.
 A review of program material did not uncover any documents clearly pertaining to data acquisition that were provided to program participants.